 This is a destination we knew we wanted to stay for a longer period of time, and base ourselves here whilst doing other short trips around Southeast Asia.
 It's my first time in Indonesia and after a month I can safely say it's everything I hoped for and more.

 Based in Canggu (pronounced Chan-goo), we have an awesome villa with room for friends visiting, of which many of our friends are taking advantage of.
 There's a really awesome co-working space, tons of incredible cafes and of course the beach nearby.
 Seriously, the quality of food here never ceases to impress me, especially the health food and veggie/vegan scene.

 The way that technology has been embraced here is so forward-thinking.
 You can order just about anything to your door using an app - something from the shop, a massage, a meal, you name it - a billion dollar startup straight out of Indonesia.

 Balinese people are exceptionally lovely, and from what I have seen in Canggu, the locals are happy and very proud of their island.

 I am still not sure about the impact the influx of tourists has had for the people of Bali.
 I think, overall, it has been seen as a positive thing and is helping areas like Canggu develop at an astonishingly fast pace.
 Having said that, it definitely can't be without some disadvantages, many of which I am still somewhat naive to.
 But what I have noticed is that if you look around in the right places, you can see both westerners and locals working together to make it a better place for everyone.

 I need to learn some Bahasa, and explore more beaches!

 I still have a lot of exploring to do, and photos to take.
 I have been busy catching up with my head down at work, but looking forward to the next few months of life in Southeast Asia.

-🔜 Next up is a secret 30th birthday trip to somewhere really cool, and a short trip to Singapore at the end of November.
+🔜 Next up is a secret 30th birthday trip to somewhere really cool, and a short trip to Singapore.